The Coded Language Taxonomy Becomes the Moderation Lens

 The evaluation compares six prompt variants across GPT-5.4, Claude Sonnet 4.6, and DeepSeek V4 Flash: four prior taxonomies, the proposed taxonomy, and a no-taxonomy baseline.
 The few-shot examples stay constant while the taxonomy section changes.
 The paper also includes supervised and unsupervised non-LLM baselines.

 On GPT-5.4, the proposed taxonomy reaches document-level accuracy of 0.843 and macro-F1 of 0.839, exceeding the best benchmark taxonomy by 4.7 percent in accuracy and 5.4 percent in F1.
 At the span level, its F1 is 0.662, a 3.4 percent improvement over the best benchmark.
-The authors report the same ordering across the other two LLMs, and they find that all LLM variants outperform the supervised and unsupervised NLP baselines by a wide margin.
+The authors report the same ordering across Claude Sonnet 4.6 and DeepSeek V4 Flash, and they find that all LLM variants outperform the supervised and unsupervised NLP baselines by a wide margin.

 Detection Is Not Judgment